sg-developer-portal/i2c-technical-content/i2c-deployment-guide/introduction.md

 ## Purpose

 This deployment guide is developed based on outcomes of GovTech’s Capability Centre for Government ICT infrastructure (CapCEN) Proof of Concept (POC) for Cloud Resource Transformation Solution (CRTS) that was targeted for Amazon Web Services (AWS) in Government on Commercial  Cloud (GCC)1.0.
-It consists of detailed resources required, tools utilized and steps necessary for deployment of this solution into agencies’ AWS environment in GCC1.0.
+It consists of detailed resources required, tools utilised and steps necessary for the deployment of this solution into agencies’ AWS environment in GCC1.0.

 ## Audience